IshitaB08/COVID-19-mapbox-react/README.md

 ### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment You could also check out [Netlify Documentation] for deployment of react applications here: https://docs.netlify.com
+This section has moved here: https://facebook.github.io/create-react-app/docs/deployment You could also check out [Netlify Documentation](https://docs.netlify.com) for deployment of react applications.

 ### `npm run build` fails to minify